M7MDSSJ/fullstack-azure-deployment/docs/High-Level Architecture Overview.md

    - Isolated **Virtual Networks (VNets)**
    - Segmented **subnets**
    - Strict **Network Security Groups (NSGs)**
-This ensures that only authorized requests reach each component while keeping communication secure between Application Gateway and backend VMs.
+This ensures that only authorized requests reach each component while keeping communication secure between the Application Gateway and backend VMs.

 9️⃣ **Logging & Monitoring**
 The system uses **Azure built-in monitoring** and **activity logs** for full visibility into resource status and traffic flow.